five-dots/Dict/README.md

--   Check if items contains a key
+Check if items contains a key:

 ```R
 ages$has("Bob")